Passer au contenu principal

 Définition

-• Theory according to which the formation and consolidation of memories are based on two interactive complementary systems.
-One, in the hippocampus, is thought to be responsible for the rapid acquisition of episodic memories, distinct from each other, and dependent on context.
-The other, in the neocortex, is said to be responsible for the slow and gradual acquisition of the overlapping structure of events, independent of context.
+• A computational model according to which the formation and consolidation of memories rely on two complementary and interacting systems: one, in the hippocampus, would be responsible for the rapid acquisition of episodic memories, distinct from one another and context-dependent; and the other, in the neocortex, would be responsible for the slow and gradual acquisition of the overlapping structure of events, independent of context.

 Concept générique